The key to the NHS working well this winter is for the public to use services appropriately.

 Everyone can benefit by following the expert advice of NHS staff to help the NHS help people to stay well; to prevent an illness getting worse; to take the best course of action; and get well again sooner.

-Here are some of the options available to you on the Fylde Coast that will help you stay well and help you to understand which services will get you the best treatment.
+Below is a summary of the health care options available to you on the Fylde Coast to help you to understand which services will get you the best treatment.

 Let’s be honest, if you’re ill the worst place to be is around other people.
 You can pass on your germs to them or worse, pick up something else from them.
 Sometimes the best thing for minor ailments is simply to stay in bed and have lots of fluids.
 A simple cough or cold will clear up after just a couple of days with nothing more than some cough mixture and some hot lemon and honey.